genesistoxical/pruebas/README.md

 - **Change language:** In the lower section that says Language, click on the little arrows icon to switch between Español or English, then click on the back button and it will restart with the language you have chosen.

-- **Change theme:** At the bottom, click on `Change Theme...` and choose your custom color in the small window that appears, you can also add it to your "custom colors" to use later, then select OK.
-To return to the default one, repeat the previous steps, choose one of the many purples (or don't choose any color) and click OK.
+- **Change theme:** At the bottom, click on `Change Theme...` and choose your custom color in the small window that appears (you can help with the color palette or type in a HEX color), then select Apply.
+To return to the default one, repeat the previous steps and click the purple button below the tone selector, finally press Apply.

 - **Find information about third-party content:** In the left section are the names of each library, project, icons or fonts that were used, as well as Drop Icons.
 Click on one of them to read its license, which includes the author(s).
 You can read a short description below or click on the link icon to go to the repository or official site.

 <br>

-To choose whether Drop Icons is on top of all windows (TopMost) or not, right-click anywhere in the main window and choose Enable TopMost or Disable TopMost.
+To choose whether Drop Icons is on top of all windows (TopMost) or not, right-click anywhere in the main window and choose Enable Topmost or Disable Topmost.

 ## Options
 <a href="#"><img src="docs/assets/Drop-Icons-Options.gif"/></a>